Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Ava was curled up on the couch when Gabe got home, and for the first time since her arrest she was looking something like *herself* again.
 She’d brushed her hair, put on some clean clothes and was lying there hugging a hot water bottle, staring distantly through the steam rising off a cup of hot chocolate on the coffee table.

-He knelt---*not* an easy maneuver with his bad leg---to give her a fatherly kiss on her forehead, which earned him the tiniest smile.
+He knelt - *not* an easy maneuver with his bad leg - to give her a fatherly kiss on her forehead, which earned him the tiniest smile.

 “Cramps?”